LoyolaChicagoBooks/unoapi/_sources/05-parallel/parallel.rst.txt

    pair: Amdahl's Law; comparison with Gustafson's Law
    pair: Gustafson's Law; comparison with Amdahl's Law

-Beyond Amdahl - Gustafson's Law
+Gustafson's Law: Looking Beyond Amdahl's Law
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Gustafson's Law, proposed by John Gustafson in 1988, presents a significant principle in the field of parallel computing, fundamentally differing from Amdahl's Law in its approach to evaluating the benefits of parallelization.
-This difference has significant merit and is one well worth exploring, even if tthe ideas of Amdahl's Law remain of importance.
+This difference has significant merit and is one well worth exploring, even as the ideas of Amdahl's Law remain of importance.
+After all, many problems, including intractable ones, cannot run on any number of nodes.
+(Quantum computing may change that.
+But we're not there yet!)

 Gustafson's Law reframes the problem of parallelization by suggesting that with more processors, we typically choose to solve larger problems, rather